 Collect cells in a 15 milliliter conical tube, centrifuge [1-TXT], and add 1 times DMEM (pronounce as D-M-E-M) media to resuspend to obtain a concentration of 50 thousand cells per 150 microliters, which is 2 times the final density desired [2-TXT].

 Authors: Is the cell MOE cell?
-How do you collect?
+Yes How do you collect?
+Via standard trypsin treatment.

 MED: Talent collects cells in tube, and put to centrifuge.
 TEXT: 5 min at 800 rpm